PolyMet Events and News

 - Loss for the year ended December 31, 2021, was $15.6 million compared with $20.8 million for the prior year.
 The decrease was primarily due to lower spend on Project studies and evaluation of the mineral resource partially offset by higher interest expense and insurance premiums.

 - Capital expenditures for the year ended December 31, 2021, was $6.9 million compared with $8.6 million for the prior year.
 The decrease was primarily due to lower expenditure on the NorthMet Project as the company awaits resolution of legal challenges to permits.

 The financial statements have been filed at www.polymetmining.com and on SEDAR and EDGAR and have been prepared in accordance with International Financial Reporting Standards.
 All amounts are in U.S. dollars.
 Copies can be obtained free of charge by contacting the company at 444 Cedar Street, Suite 2060, St. Paul, MN 55101, or by e-mail at firstname.lastname@example.org.
 Project developments described above are derived from these documents and should be read in conjunction with them.

 * * * * *

-PolyMet is a mine development company that owns 100% of the NorthMet Project, the first large-scale project to be permitted within the Duluth Complex in northeastern Minnesota, one of the world’s major, undeveloped mining regions.
-NorthMet has significant proven and probable reserves of copper, nickel and palladium – metals vital to global carbon reduction efforts – in addition to marketable reserves of cobalt, platinum and gold.
+PolyMet is a mine development company that owns 100% of the NorthMet Project, the first large-scale project to have received permits within the Duluth Complex in northeastern Minnesota, one of the world’s major, undeveloped mining regions.
+NorthMet has significant proven and probable reserves of copper, nickel and palladium – metals vital to infrastructure improvements and global carbon reduction efforts – in addition to marketable reserves of cobalt, platinum and gold.
 When operational, NorthMet will become one of the leading producers of nickel, palladium and cobalt in the U.S., providing a much needed, responsibly mined source of these critical and essential metals.